udem-dlteam/ribbit/README.md

 ^D
 ```

-Choose any language that support the core features in the supported targets table and compile it by
+Choose any language that supports the core features in the supported targets table and compile it by
 replacing `pro` with the target language.

 ### Other examples and tests